kjswartz/vim_config/README.md

 >
 > set backspace=indent,eol,start      "Make backspace behave like everyother editor

+Also add the below code to your .vimrc file.
+This will source your .vimrc file whenever you save `:w`

+> "---------------Auto-Commands--------------"
+>
+> "Automatically source Vimrc file on save.
+>
+> augroup autosourcing
+>
+> autocmd!
+>
+> autocmd BufWritePost .vimrc source %
+>
+> augroup END

+#### Mappings (shorcuts)
+You will be editting your .vimrc file a lot and it can be a pain typing `vim ~/.vimrc` all of the time to open the file, or `:e ~/.vimrc` from within vim or mvim.

+Enter Mappings!
+You can set map shortcuts in your .vimrc file just like alias within bash_profile.
+We set mapping with `nmap`. `<Leader>` is default mapped to `\`.
+You can change the key it is mapped to if you'd like but I leave it as is.
+> "Make it easy to edit vimrc file.
+>
+> nmap \<Leader\>ev :tabedit $MYVIMRC\<cr\>

+This will alow us to type `\ev` from within vim or mvim in order to bring up our .vimrc file.

 ### .vim Directory
 Create a .vim directory in your root directory.
 This is where you wil store all of you vim associated files and configurations i.e. colors, bundles, plugins.
 ```